microsoft/clrmd/doc/GettingStarted.md

 When you call CreateRuntime without specifying the location of mscordacwks.dll, ClrMD attempts to locate the dac for you.
 It does this through a few mechanisms, first it checks to see if you have the same version of CLR that you are attempting to debug on your local machine.
 If so, it loads the dac from there.
 (This is usually at c:\windows\Framework[64]\[version]\mscordacwks.dll.)
 If you are debugging a crash dump that came from another computer, you will have to find the dac that matches the crash dump you are debugging.

-All versions of the dac are requried to be on the Microsoft public symbol server, located here:  https://msdl.microsoft.com/download/symbols.
+All versions of the dac are required to be on the Microsoft public symbol server, located here:  https://msdl.microsoft.com/download/symbols.
 The DataTarget.SymbolLocator property is how ClrMD interacts with symbol servers.
 If you have set the _NT_SYMBOL_PATH environment variable, ClrMD will use that string as your symbol path.
 If this environment variable is not set, it will default to the Microsoft Symbol Server.

 With any luck, you should never have to manually locate the dac or interact with DataTarget.SymbolLocator.
 CreateRuntime should be able to successfully locate all released builds of CLR.